vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 money.
 </p>

-<p class="text-info"> He, however, did something really unexpected the
+<p class="text-info"> F, however, did something really unexpected the
 next day....  </p>

 I was about to contact him the next day for the remaining $100 when he